atomix/atomix.github.io/atomix/user-manual/cluster.md

 Storage storage = new Storage("logs");
 ```

-The [Storage] object can optionally be configured with a custom `StorageLevel` which dictates how logs should be stored.
+The [Storage][storage-jd] object can optionally be configured with a custom `StorageLevel` which dictates how logs should be stored.
 The storage module supports the following storage levels:
 * `StorageLevel.MEMORY` - Stores log entries in an off-heap memory buffer
 * `StorageLevel.MAPPED` - Stores log entries in a memory mapped file buffer
 * `StorageLevel.DISK` - Stores log entries in a `RandomAccessFile` backed buffer